habanoz/tech-feed/_posts/2025-07-05-llm-training-vs-inference.md

     - a is the activation (output of some layer)
     - θ is a parameter (e.g., a weight)

 Optimizer uses the gradients to update model weights.
-Most optimizers keep their internal states.
+Optimizers have their own internal states for each weight.
 For example AdamW optimizer keeps two state variables: mean and variance of the past gradients.

 AdamW Update Rule: